deringezgin/COM316-Artificial-Intelligence/README.md

 This repository has all my work for the **Artificial Intelligence** class at Connecticut College taught by [Gary Parker](https://oak.conncoll.edu/parker/).
 The class covers the history of Artificial Intelligence, from basic search systems to rule-based systems.
 The programming assignments are in [Petite Chez Scheme](https://www.scheme.com/csv8.4/) .

 Every week, a new topic was introduced with a problem statement, and the students were expected to find a solution to this problem without using outside sources.
-The problem prompts and my (and my groupmates') answers can be found in the [Problems](problems) folder.
+The problem prompts, and my (and my groupmates') answers can be found in the [Problems](problems) folder.

 The class after the problem is assigned, the student solutions are due, and the correct solutions are discussed.
 At the end of the class, a solution is agreed upon, and it should be implemented in Scheme due next class.
 My groupmates' and my implementations are in the [Programming Assignments](programming_assignments) folder.